 I hope this finds you safe and well in these challenging times for our community.
 I am contacting you in relation to a matter which is of the utmost importance to me and my family - and indeed, others with a connection to epilepsy across our community.

 I note with interest that both Louth County Council & Wexford County Council have recently passed motions supporting two key advocacy issues that Epilepsy Ireland have campaigned on for years.

-The motions have focussed on the provision of Free Travel for people with epilepsy and the extension of Reasonable Accomodations in state exams for students with epilepsy.
+The motions have focussed on the provision of Free Travel for people with epilepsy and the extension of Reasonable Accommodations in state exams for students with epilepsy.
 They follow on from a recent submission Epilepsy Ireland made to the Oireachtas Committee on Disability Matters on these two longstanding issues.
 You can read more on that HERE which will go into brief detail about these matters.

 As a supporter of Epilepsy Ireland, I am asking you to consider submitting a similar motion to our county council on behalf of the 1% of our community who live this this condition.
 I believe it would draw attention to these very important issues and hopefully, act as a catalyst for Government action on same.

 I would very much appreciate if you could let me know your thoughts/ plans on this.
 Thank you for your time and I look forward to hearing from you.

 We look forward to pursuing both these issues further with Government bodies in the year ahead.